bramiozo/RexR/_hackathon2018/readme.md

 * Can you identify a signature based on an integrative approach that can predict response to immunotherapy?
 * Can you identify a signature that correlates with the prognosis of immunotherapy?

-Basic hypotheses that would be nice to confirm
+Basic hypotheses that would be nice to confirm (i.e. nice to haves, feel free to ignore)
 * T(tumor), increased Bresow-thickness correlates with more malignancy (Tis, T1a/b, T2a/b, T3a/b, T4a/b), i.e. decreasing survival rate
 * N(nodal stage), Local spread correlates with more malignancy (N0, N1a/b, N2a/b/c, N3)
 * M(metastasis location), distant metastasis (beyond regional lymph nodes)  corresponds with mmore malignancy (M0, M1)